gathuku/blog/content/posts/gem-cache-in-docker.md

 ```
 ### How to use it?
-To create cache on the gem run
+To create a cache on the gem run
 ```
 docker-compose app bundle install
 ```